mauricio-b-mossi/Notes/CSharp/Basics.md

 byte three = (byte)(one + two); // Or This.
 ```

-Floating point types have values taht certain operations treat specially.
+Floating point types have values that certain operations treat specially.
 These are `NaN`,
 `+\infty`, `-\infty`, as well as other values (MaxValue, MinValue, and Epsilon).
 > When using `==` a NaN value is never equal to another.
 To test use `float.IsNaN` or `double.IsNaN`.